Left-wing populism: Israel

+Stav Shaffir is a politician who was traditionally associetated with the more left-wing and populistic elements of Israeli politics, especially issues of environmentalism, social justice, and a strongly pro-peace stance to the Israeli-Palestinian conflict.
+She initially got her start in Israeli politics as one of the three leaders, alongside Daphni Leef and Itzik Shmuli, of the 2011 social justice protests.
+Shaffir became particularly well known for her debate with Likud MK Miri Regev over housing prices on the Israeli television program Erev Hadash.
+She would go on to discuss the protest movement on tours to the United States, alongside pro-peace Labor Zionist Amos Oz, serving as a keynote speaker for Jewish-American organizations like JStreet.

+In 2012, Shaffir joined the Israeli Labor Party.
+She became a member of the Israeli Knesset after the 2013 Israeli legislative election.
+She became famous for being the MK with the lowest net worth, owning nothing more than her apartment and a car.
+She worked with the socially liberal, secular, and liberal Zionist party Hatnua, eventually forming the Zionist Union, which would also run in the 2015 Israeli legislative election.
+By that time, however, she had left and become the leader of the Green Movement, later renamed to the Green Party in 2019.
+For the September 2019 Israeli legislative election, Shaffir organized various parties together to form the Democratic Union coalition.
+However, after the 2020 Israeli legislative election, Shaffir lost her seat.
+During her tenure as MK from 2013 to 2020, Shaffir worked on issued from social justice to defunding West Bank settlements, and from government transparency efforts to LGBT rights.

 Yesh Atid is a radical centrist or liberal party.
 In Israeli politics, "liberal" is not particularly a concept that is distinguished by left or right, but Yesh Atid is evaluated that it has a left-wing populist element in part.
 They criticize elitism that causes political corruption and demand a position on material redistribution.
 However, Yesh Atid has an element of economic liberalism simultaneously.

+Former Aluf in the IDF Yair Golan has promoted views supporting Leftist Zionism, a two-state solution with Israel keeping some of the settlement blocs, but opposition to total annexation of the West Bank, full separation of synagogue and state as well as ending the marriage monopoly by the Chief Rabbinate, opposing corruption, supporting the 2023 judicial reform protests, supporting LGBTQ+ rights, and creating a fairer economy for all Israelis.

 Japan

 Reiwa Shinsengumi, led by Tarō Yamamoto, is a representative Japanese left-wing populist movement.
 While he and his party use anti-established rhetoric, they are sometimes called "liberal populist".
 According to experts, Yamamoto uses a simple message to spotlight single individuals left behind, including people struggling with poverty or non-permanent employment, who used to devote themselves to radical conservatism.

 Reiwa Shinsengumi is also called a "progressive populist", because they are not rooted in the traditional Japanese socialist or Labor movement, but are culturally and economically progressive, representing marginalized young people and minorities.